jskamy/intelligentFormGenerator/README.md

 npm i
 npm run dev

-Note: - .env is exluded in this repo, LLM call will function only with the API Key.
+Note: - .env is excluded in this repo, LLM call will function only with the API Key.
 I can share the key if required.

 ## Usage